The Evolutionary Robustness of Forgiveness and Cooperation: Introduction

-It could be the case that inefficient and unforgiving strategies do not have uniformly large basins since actually there may be no strategies with that property!
-We prove that that is not the case by showing that the strategy "win-stay-lose-shift" has a uniformly large basin of attraction, provided a sufficiently small probability of mistakes.
-As this strategy is efficient (and symmetric), we show that the concept of uniformly large basins of attraction provides a (partial) solution to the long studied problem of equilibrium selection in infinitely repeated games: only efficient equilibria survive for patient players if we focus on symmetric strategies.
+It could be the case that inefficient and unforgiving strategies do not have uniformly large basins since there may be no strategies with that property!
+We prove that that is not the case by showing that the there is a large class of strategies, that we call star-type strategies, which have a uniformly large basin of attraction.
+The star-type class includes the well known strategy ``Win-stay-lose-shift'' (WSLS), and the family of ``Trigger'' strategies. \footnote{The strategy Win-stay-lose-shift starts by cooperating and then cooperates if the actions of the two players coincided in the previous period and defects otherwise.
+A trigger strategy starts by cooperating and then cooperates if there was no deviations in a given number of previous periods.} As strategies in this class are efficient, we show that the concept of uniformly large basins of attraction provides a (partial) solution to the long studied problem of equilibrium selection in infinitely repeated games: only efficient equilibria survive for patient players if we focus on symmetric strategies.

-Note that we not only provide equilibrium selection at the level of payoffs but also at the level of the type of strategies used to support those payoffs: the payoffs from mutual cooperation can only be supported by strategies that do not involve asymptotically inefficient punishments.
-This provides theoretical support to the claims of Axelrod \cite{Ax}, that successful strategies should be cooperative and forgiving.

-In addition, we prove that our results are robust to perturbation of the replicator dynamic provided that it is still the case that the only growing strategies are those that perform better than the average.

-In our study of the replicator dynamics (and its perturbations) we develop tools that can be used to analyze the basins of attractions outside of the particular case of infinitely repeated games.
-In fact the results are based in a series of theorems about general replicator dynamics which can be used to study the robustness of steady states for games in general.
+Moreover, in our study of the replicator dynamics, we develop tools that can be used outside of the particular case of infinitely repeated games.
+In fact, the existence results are based on theorem about replicator dynamics which can be used to study the robustness of steady states for games in general. \footnote{While we focus on the replicator dynamics, all the results are also valid for any evolutionary dynamic in which strategies earning more than the average grow, and those earning less shrink.} For example, we show that to check that an attractor has a uniformly large basin of attraction against invasion by any finite set of invaders, it is enough to check a condition on payoffs that only considers invasion by pairs (the largest dimension of the simplex that needs to be considered is 3).
+This greatly simplifies the analysis.